 The 5 Latest Facts about Hospital-Acquired Infections & Patient Safety

 The most recent study reported by the Centers for Disease Control (CDC) confirmed that more than 75,000 patients died from infections that they acquired while in a hospital.
 Although this was an improvement from previous studies, the amount of personal suffering caused by these preventable infections is still staggering.
-Here are the five latest facts about hospital-acquired infections and patient safety that we, at Decof, Decof & Barry, believe everyone should know.
+Here are the five latest facts about hospital-acquired infections and patient safety that we, at Decof, Barry, Mega & Quinn, believe everyone should know.

 - The most noted of these infections is MRSA.
 Nearly 20,000 patients die from MRSA each year and nearly 90% of those infections were acquired at a hospital.
 MRSA stands for “methicillin-resistant staphylococcus aureus,” a type of bacteria that has developed an immunity to the antibiotics that are typically used to treat staph infections.
 These bacteria can cause pneumonia, blood stream infections and urinary tract infections.